 “The frequent amendments and its complex regulations…make the MRG and the regulations connected to it rather a “dark” discipline which is normally only overseen by lawyers specialized in the field of tenancy law,” notes the EIU Tenancy Law Project Austria survey.

-The prime driver of the Austrian economy is exports to its main trading partner, Germany.
+The Austrian economy is mainly driven by exports, mostly to its biggest trading partner, Germany.
 More than 75% of Austria’s exports go to Europe, 30% to Germany.
 Austria experienced relatively strong economic growth from 2004 to 2007 with an average annual GDP growth of 3.1%.
 After contracting by 3.8% in 2009, the economy emerged from recession with growth rates of 2.31% in 2010 and 2.7% in 2011.
-However due to the on-going debt crisis, the Austrian economy slowed sharply in 2012, with a real GDP growth of just 0.8%.

-The country was annexed by Germany during the Second World War amongst popular acclaim.
+Austria was annexed by Germany during the Second World War amongst popular enthusiasm.
 After World War 11, the Allies occupied Austria until 1955.
 The country then became a fully independent republic, under the condition that it would remain neutral.
 Austria joined the European Union (EU) in 1955 and the Euro Monetary System in 1999, and is a founder-member of the OECD.
 It signed the Schengen Agreement in 1995 and adopted the Euro in 1999.

 Austria’s capital, Vienna, is home to key international organizations.
 These include the International Atomic Energy Agency (IAEA), the Organization for Security and Cooperation in Europe (OSCE), and the Organization of Petroleum Exporting Countries (OPEC).